nvi-inc/slew-model/README.md

 The application ’slew’ needs a specific structure.

 You need to create a directory for each session you want to process logs.
 Directory name must be in lower case.

-Save the .azel file in the session directory.
-If you do not have .azel files, ave the schedule files (.skd or .vex) in the session directory.
+You need session.azel or session.skd or session.vex to be able to compute azimuth and elevation of sources.
-Save logs or full logs in the session directory.
+Save these files in the session directory.

-The application will use the .azel file if available.
+The application will use the .azel file first if available.
-The application will use the .skd first over the .vex.
-Azimuth and elevation of sources are computed using astropy.
+If .azel not available, 'slew' will use the .skd first over the .vex file.
+Azimuth and elevation of sources are computed using python package [astropy](https://www.astropy.org).

-It will also prefer the log over the full_log.
+Save also the .log or _full.log.bz2 files in the session directory.
+The .log file will be used first.
 No need to uncompress the full log.

 ## Usage